curl/everything-curl/libcurl-http-cookies.md

 Add a new cookie to the cookie store by simply passing it into curl with `CURLOPT_COOKIELIST` with a new cookie.
-The format of the input is a single line from the cookie file format - or formatted as a `Set-Cookie:` response header but we recommend the cookie file style:
+The format of the input is a single line in the cookie file format, or formatted as a `Set-Cookie:` response header, but we recommend the cookie file style:

     #define SEP  "\\t"  /* Tab separates the fields */